-- (a) the name and last known address of the holder of the interest; - (b) a description of the interest; - (c) the classification of the interest in land; - (d) the assessed value by classification of the interest: - (e) the total assessed value of the interest; - (f) if applicable, that the interest is in whole or in part exempt from taxation under the Taxation Law; - (g) the portioned value of the interest; and - (h) any other information the assessor considers necessary or desirable.
+- 10.(1) On or before December 31 of each year, the assessor must prepare a new assessment roll containing a list of every interest in reserve lands that is liable to assessment under this Law. - (2) The assessment roll must be in paper or electronic form and must contain the following information in respect of each interest in reserve lands: - (a) the name and last known address of the holder of the interest; - (b) a description of the interest; - (c) the classification of the interest; - (d) the assessed value by classification of the interest; - (e) the total assessed value of the interest; - (f) if applicable, that the interest is in whole or in part exempt from taxation under the Taxation Law; - (g) the portioned value of the interest; and - (h) any other information the assessor considers necessary or desirable.